Three offers 5G home broadband with the 5G Hub router, average download speeds of 150Mbps & the first 3 months free.

 What is Three’s 5G Hub router? | You’ll be supplied with Three’s 5G Hub router when you sign up for 5G home broadband.
 This is a plug-and-play device that connects to Three’s 5G network, broadcasting a wi-fi signal from it that your other devices can connect to.

 The 5G Hub support download speeds of up to 4,700Mbps on 5G.
 It also supports Wi-Fi 6 connectivity (802.11a/b/g/n/ac/ax) on up to 64 devices at the same time.
-It has 2 Gigabit Ethernet sockets, allowing you to connect wired devices to your home network.
+It has two Gigabit Ethernet sockets, allowing you to connect wired devices to your home network.
 You can see more information about the 5G Hub on Three’s website. |

-How does 5G home broadband compare to fibre broadband? | Three’s 5G home broadband service offers average download speeds of 100-200Mbps.
-This is faster than the most widely available fibre broadband plans from other providers (with average download speeds of 50-67Mbps).
-However, it isn’t as fast as full fibre broadband.
+How does 5G home broadband compare to fibre broadband? | Three’s 5G home broadband service offers average download speeds of 150Mbps.
+It’s also cheaper and more flexible than most fibre broadband plans.

 Are there any download limits on Three’s 5G home broadband? | No. There are no download limits on Three’s 5G home broadband.
 However, they say they reserve the right to suspend your service or to apply traffic management to it if your usage “either exceeds that reasonably expected of someone using the Service or materially affects other users’ enjoyment of the Service, or has an adverse impact on our network”. |

-Can I get Three’s 5G home broadband where I live? | Three’s 5G home broadband service is now available in selected postcodes across 400 UK towns and cities.
+Can I get Three’s 5G home broadband where I live? | Three’s 5G home broadband service is now available in selected postcodes across 580 UK towns and cities.
 You can enter your address on Three’s website to see whether 5G broadband is available where you live. |

 More Information